jintonic/geant4/README.md

 [![physino/geant4](https://img.shields.io/badge/physino-geant4-blue?style=flat)](https://hub.docker.com/r/physino/geant4)

-The [compilation][] of Geant4 C++ libraries and [application]s is a very challenging process for most end users who have limited experience on command-line user interface and C++ programming.
+The [compilation][] of Geant4 C++ libraries and applications is a very challenging process for most end users who have limited experience on command-line user interface and C++ programming.
 The easiest way to bypass this challenge is to package both Geant4 libraries and some versatile [application]s into a single [container][] image that can be used in all operating systems without any modification.

 [compilation]: https://www.youtube.com/playlist?list=PLw3G-vTgPrdB9Nt2ekl2oL1yoqEC294Uf
 [container]: https://www.docker.com/resources/what-container

 <https://hub.docker.com/r/physino/geant4> is such an image.
-It includes the [official Geant4 libraries pre-compiled on AlmaLinux 9](https://geant4.org/download) and two tiny universal Geant4 [application]s, [GEARS][] and [MinGLE][], that accept the `detector.tg` file exported from [Shine][].
+It includes the [official Geant4 libraries pre-compiled on AlmaLinux 9](https://geant4.org/download) and two tiny universal Geant4 [application]s, [GEARS][] and [MinGLE][].
+Both accept the `detector.tg` file exported from [Shine][].

 [application]: https://www.youtube.com/watch?v=3g9CkyBS31o

-To use this image, we need to install [Docker Desktop][], a program that manages container images and containers.
+To use this image, we need to install [Docker Desktop][], a program that manages container images and containers created from images.
 Please follow <https://youtu.be/RIBJ-2LsqsA> to get familiar with the program and the concept behind it.
+I promise, this is the only program you ever need to install to go from zero to hero in Geant4 simulation.

 [Docker Desktop]: https://www.docker.com/products/docker-desktop

 #### For Docker Users

+> **Warning**
+> The end user friendly documentation in this section is still under construction.
+> Some knowledge about command-line operations is needed beyond this point.

 [compose.yml](compose.yml) in this folder provides the following command to quickly start your container with automatic volume and port mapping to the host: